Dr. Judith Misrahi-Barak, Associate Professor, EMMA, Universite Paul Valery Montpellier 3, France

 Corinne Duboin is Professor of English at the University of Reunion Island (France) in the South-West Indian Ocean, and Director of DIRE (Displacement, Identity, Revision, Expression), an interdisciplinary research center in the humanities.
 Her essays on African American and postcolonial literatures in English have appeared in such journals as CLA Journal, Mississippi Quarterly, Obsidian, Southern Literary Journal, Commonwealth, Etudes Littéraires Africaines, Transatlantica.
 Her publications also include a range of book chapters, coedited collections such as Diasporas, Cultures of Mobilities, ‘Race’ 3: African Americans and the Black Diaspora (2016), and guest-edited issues, among which is Itinéraires: littératures du voyage, de la migration et de l’exil (TrOPICS 5, 2018).
 Her current research focuses on contemporary transnational African writers who explore the immigrant experience in a globalizing world, and the complexities of race relations in twenty-first-century America (Abani, Adichie, Bulawayo, Cole, Mbue, Mengestu, Selasi).

-Joshil K. Abraham is Assistant Professor at G. B. Pant Engineering College, GGS Indraprastha University, Delhi.
+Joshil K. Abraham at G. B. Pant Engineering College, GGS Indraprastha University, Delhi.
 He completed his Masters in English Literature from Pondicherry Central University, India, and has taught in colleges in Kerala and Delhi.
 He has worked as a Research Assistant at the Department of Cinema Studies, School of Arts and Aesthetics, Jawaharlal Nehru University, Delhi.
 He has presented papers in international conferences in the UK and in France, and is part of the Arts and Humanities Research Council (AHRC) Research Network Series on ‘Writing, Analysing, Translating Dalit Literature’.
 He co-edited Dalit Literatures in India (Routledge, 2015; 2nd edition 2018).